Dual coding: A teacher's guide

 Having the same information in both formats - visual images and words - offers two ways to remember the information.
 This domain of research has received a lot of interest as a learning technique.
 With the rise of evidence-informed education, teachers are beginning to drop outdated ideas like learning styles.
 Institutions like the education endowment foundation are providing accessible resources that have been shown to improve student learning.
 Dual coding offers an opportunity for teachers to confidently advance their classroom practice.

 Allan Paivio (1971), proposed that individuals process visual and verbal information individually and at the same time.
-This theory is called ‘dual coding’.
 This is a human cognition theory, which claims that combining both verbal material and visuals is a useful learning technique.

-According to the Dual-Coding Theory, if a teacher will share visual and verbal explanations simultaneously, the students are more likely to process the knowledge and retain knowledge more effectively.
+According to the Dual-Coding Theory, if a teacher shares visual and verbal explanations simultaneously, the students are more likely to process the knowledge and retain knowledge more effectively.

 The Working Memory Model of Alan Baddeley also supports the concept of complementary audio and visual processing routes inside the brain to benefit detailed memories.